 top of page

-Six Behaviors You Can Start Today to Build Psychological Safety on Your Team
+Six Behaviors that Build Psychological Safety in Your Workplace

 • 9 min read

-Every organization wants a workplace where people share their best ideas, learn from mistakes instead of hiding them, and contribute to the best of their ability.
-But that kind of culture doesn't happen by accident.
+Every organization wants a workplace where people share their best ideas.
+They want a culture where individuals learn from mistakes instead of hiding them.
+Most importantly, they want everyone to contribute to the best of their ability.
+However, creating this kind of culture does not happen by accident.
 It requires something specific: psychological safety.

 What Is Psychological Safety?

-Psychological safety is "a shared belief held by members of a team that the team is safe for interpersonal risk-taking" (Amy Edmondson, 1999).
-In practical terms, it means people feel comfortable speaking up with ideas, questions, concerns, or mistakes without fear of being punished, embarrassed, or dismissed.
+Psychological safety is defined as "a shared belief held by members of a team that the team is safe for interpersonal risk-taking" (Amy Edmondson, 1999).
+In simpler terms, it means people feel comfortable speaking up with ideas, questions, concerns, or mistakes.
+They do this without fear of being punished, embarrassed, or dismissed.

-When psychological safety is present, people bring problems forward while they're still small and fixable.
+When psychological safety is present, individuals share innovative ideas and they bring problems forward while they're still small and fixable.
 They offer suggestions because they believe their input matters.
-They ask questions when they don't understand something rather than pretending they do.
-They admit when they've made an error so the team can course-correct quickly.
+They ask questions when they don't understand something instead of pretending they do.
+They admit when they've made an error, allowing the team to course-correct quickly.

-When psychological safety is absent, people protect themselves.
-They stay quiet in meetings.
-They hide mistakes until they become crises.
-They keep their best ideas to themselves because speaking up feels too risky.
-The organization loses access to the very insights and information it needs to perform well.
+Conversely, when psychological safety is absent, people protect themselves.
+They stay quiet in meetings, hide mistakes until they become crises, and keep their best ideas to themselves.
+Speaking up feels too risky, and the organization loses access to the insights and information it needs to perform well.

-It's important to note what psychological safety is not: it's not the absence of conflict, and it's not about lowering standards.
-In fact, psychological safety makes real accountability possible because people aren't defensive.
-They can have honest conversations about performance, admit when something isn't working, and challenge each other respectfully.
+It's essential to clarify what psychological safety is not: it is not the absence of conflict, nor is it about lowering standards.
+In fact, psychological safety makes real accountability possible.
+When people aren't defensive, they can have honest conversations about performance, admit when something isn't working, and challenge each other respectfully.

-Building a psychologically safe culture is the result of specific behaviors, supported by values that encourage people to speak up, point out things that aren't working, ask questions, and learn from mistakes.
-It's created by a group of people interacting together in specific ways, day after day, conversation after conversation.
+Building a psychologically safe culture results from specific behaviors supported by values that encourage people to speak up.
+It involves pointing out things that aren't working, asking questions, and learning from mistakes.
+This culture is created by a group of people interacting in specific ways, day after day, conversation after conversation.
 No single person can create psychological safety alone; it emerges from how team members treat each other and what behaviors the group reinforces over time.

-The challenge is that psychological safety isn't built through mission statements or good intentions.
-It's built, or broken, through everyday interactions.
-Small moments accumulate how a supervisor responds when someone admits an error, whether people get interrupted in meetings, what happens when a newer team member challenges a long-standing practice.
-These moments signal what's valued, regardless of what's written on the wall.
+The challenge lies in the fact that psychological safety isn't built through mission statements or good intentions.
+It is built, or broken, through everyday interactions.
+Small moments accumulate, such as how a supervisor responds when someone admits an error, whether people get interrupted in meetings, and what happens when a newer team member challenges a long-standing practice.
+These moments signal what is valued, regardless of what is written on the wall.

 In this article, we'll explore six behaviors that shape whether your team feels safe to speak up: active listening, responding to mistakes constructively, showing respect consistently, holding people accountable, being open to new ideas, and asking open-ended questions.
 For each behavior, we'll look at what it means, why it matters for psychological safety, and specific actions that build or break trust.